angular/angular/aio/content/guide/roadmap.md

 ### Investigate modern bundles

 To improve development experience by speeding up build times research modern bundles.
-As part of the project experiment with [esbuild](https://esbuild.github.io) and other open source solutions, compare them with the state of the art tooling in Angular CLI, and report the findings.
+As part of the project experiment with [esbuild](https://esbuild.github.io) and other open source solutions, compare them with the state-of-the-art tooling in Angular CLI, and report the findings.
 In Angular v14 we're releasing an [experimental support](https://github.com/angular/angular-cli/pull/22995) for esbuild.
 Next, the team will focus on validating the new prototype and implementing watch and Sass support.

 ### Modern CSS